hungichansteve/Portfolio/Tutorial＿Learning/README.md

-# portfolio-DataAnalyst-Beginner

-Files in this Repository are just for my learning in data analysis using SQL, Python, Tableau.
+Files in this Repository are used to demonstrate my learning journey in data analysis using SQL, Python, and Tableau.
-All the contents inside based on the tutorials from Youtube Channel Alex The Analyst
+All the contents are based on the tutorials from Youtube Channel Alex The Analyst.
+But I had customized part of the files as the data set was updated, which is different from the tutorials.